DansDesigns/merlin-browser/README.md

 ## Installation

-There is a graphical installer as well.
-It runs the same scripts and shows the same steps, with the detail available behind a toggle rather than filling the
-screen:
+Download from the Releases page or build from source by cloning this repo then running:

 ```bash
 python3 install-gui.py      # Linux, needs python3-tk
 install-gui.bat             # Windows
 ```

-To hand someone a single file with nothing to extract, build the installer into one executable.
-Run this on Windows; a Windows executable has to be built on
+To build the installer executable, run this on Windows:
-Windows:

 ```
 tools\build-installer.bat
 ```

-That produces `dist\MerlinSetup.exe`, the graphical installer with the merlin package and `install.bat` packed inside it.
-It is the same method used for Merlin.exe itself: PyInstaller, with the icon in the executable's resources.
+That produces `dist\MerlinSetup.exe`, the graphical installer.

+### Build from source:

-### Linux
+# Linux

 ```bash
 ./install.sh